 Speaking of security: there’s nothing more important than being prepared!
 Josh and I have a tradition of picking separate lines at security to see who can make it through the fastest.
 Not to brag but…I’ve always won.
 And for good reason!
 I’ve got a system.

 - Keep your passport, boarding pass and ID in an easily-accessible, zippable pocket of your jacket or purse.
 Don’t fumble with your wallet.
 Just keep them close.

 - As soon as you get in line, go through a mental inventory of any no-go’s you’ll need to remove: laptops, liquids, medications, etc.

 - Once you know your list of no-go’s, count the number of bins you’ll require ahead of time!

 Arm Yourself with the Essentials

-I never leave my house for a flight without chapstick, concealer, ibuprofen, lotion, a sleep mask and an empty stainless steel water bottle.
+I never leave my house for a flight without a lip balm, ibuprofen, lotion, a sleep mask, an empty stainless steel water bottle & my reusable coffee cup for the inevitable cup of coffee I’ll need!
 These few items will make any flight infinitely more bearable.

 Prepare for the Inevitable Hangry